 Have you ever wondered how to make your trumpet quieter?
 You might know the awkward feeling of trying to get some practice done if you have sensitive neighbors or a spouse who doesn’t love your music nearly as much as you do.
 The good news is: There are ways to practice quietly, with or without your trumpet!

-We’ll look at the Yamaha Silent Brass, regular mutes and ways to practice your embouchure without making a sound.
+We’ll look at the Yamaha Silent Brass (a real trumpet silencer!), regular trumpet mutes and ways to practice your embouchure without making a sound.

 How can you practice the trumpet quietly?